 Better training to increase project participation at a local level

-La Grande Alliance’s network of projects in the transportation, energy, housing, natural resources and conservation sectors, will create numerous job opportunities.
-Our goal is to offer jobs to people on the territory, and to train talent to fill jobs created on the territory.
+The infrastructures analyzed by the Grande Alliance’s feasibility studies could create interesting job opportunities in Eeyou Istchee.
+The objective is to offer jobs to people on the territory, and to train talent to fill jobs created on the territory.

 Planning training needs through future job requirements